Are you having relationship problems? You’re not alone!

 Don’t forget to do this regularly; it will keep your relationship exciting!

 #8.
 Absence of love and respect

-If you want to prevent this from happening, give your partner full attention, make him feel wanted, stop being too tired for sex all the time and try to satisfy him sexually.
+If you want to prevent this from happening, give your partner full attention, make him feel wanted, stop being too tired for intimacy all the time and try to make him happy in bed.

 If you’re struggling to heal from an affair, I recommend A Cheater’s Guide for Helping Your Spouse Heal to help you discover the “24 tasks” that a cheater must perform in order for you to heal from an affair.